On the Role of Riemannian Metrics in Conformal and Quasiconformal Geometry: An invariant conformal structure of a quasiconformal group

 We apply the Riemannian definition of quasiconformal mappings and the results of the previous sections.
-We study the action of a group of $K$-quasiconformal mappings on the space of Riemannian metrics on a manifold.
-The result is a generalization of a result by Tukia~\cite[Thm.
-F]{Tukia}: \begin{thmnonum} Let $G$ be quasiconformal group of mappings $\phi:U\rightarrow U$, $U$ open in $\R^n \cup \{\infty\}$.
-Then there is a $G$-invariant conformal structure $\mu$ on $U$. \end{thmnonum}
+We study the action of a group of quasiconformal mappings on the space of Riemannian metrics on a manifold.
+The result we give is a generalization, in the countable case, of a result by Tukia~\cite[Thm.
+F]{Tukia}: \begin{thmnonum} Let $\Gamma$ be a quasiconformal group of mappings $\phi:U\rightarrow U$, $U$ open in $\R^n \cup \{\infty\}$.
+Then there is a $\Gamma$-invariant conformal structure $G$ on $U$. \end{thmnonum}

+A quasiconformal group is a group of quasiconformal mappings that all have a same quasiconformality constant $K$.
+In particular, the distortion of all the iterates of the elements in the group remain bounded by that same $K$.

-A quasiconformal group consists of quasiconformal mappings with a same quasiconformal factor $K$.
-A $G$-invariant conformal structure of a quasiconformal group on $\R^n$ is a measurable symmetric positive definite matrix field $\mu(x)\in \R^{n\times n}$ such that all the mappings of the group $G$ satisfies a.e. the Beltrami equation:
+A conformal structure on $\R^n$ is a measurable symmetric positive definite matrix field $G(x)\in \R^{n\times n}$ such that distortion function applied to the identity matrix, the Euclidean metric, and to $G$ is bounded:

+A conformal structure $G$ is an \emph{invariant conformal structure} of a quasiconformal group $\Gamma$ if all the mappings $\phi$ of the group $\Gamma$ satisfies a.e. the Beltrami equation:

-The determinant of the conformal structure $\mu$ is normalized to $1$.
+The determinant of the conformal structure $G$ is normalized to $1$.

-On a Riemannian manifold $(M,g)$, we define a \emph{conformal structure} to be a Riemannian metric whose $g$-invariant determinant equals $1$ a.e.
+On a Riemannian manifold $(M,g)$, we define a \emph{conformal structure} to be a Riemannian metric $h$ whose $g$-invariant determinant equals $1$ a.e. and

 We do not assume other regularity assumptions on conformal structures other than measurability.
 Equivalently, a conformal structure can be understood as a measurable Riemannian metric whose volume form equals a.e. that of $g$ (cf.~\cite{Liimatainen1}).
-A conformal structure $h$ is an \emph{invariant conformal structure} for a quasiconformal group $G$ if every mapping of the group is conformal with respect to $h$:
+A conformal structure $h$ is an \emph{invariant conformal structure} for a quasiconformal group $\Gamma$ if every mapping of the group is conformal with respect to $h$:

 Here the conformal factor $c=c_\phi$ is positive a.e. and can be solved by taking the determinant of the equation: